 The inconsistent paycheck is a con; however, I know that it won’t last long as the business grows.

-Do you still treat humans or are you exclusively canine now?
+Do you still treat humans or are you exclusively working with dogs now?

 As previously mentioned, I still see some humans as the business grows.
 The plan is to gradually switch the focus to canine patients, which will happen soon at the rate of growth I am experiencing.
 That will allow me to stop taking new patients from the home health agency, but I will likely still keep a few of them that I have been seeing for quite awhile and have developed a good relationship.